Kano Assembly Passes Bill That Makes Hausa the Main Language for Teaching in Public Schools

 See the X post below:

-Legit.ng earlier reported that Ghana has officially mandated the use of local languages as the primary medium of instruction in all schools, replacing English, according to a report by DW.
+Legit.ng earlier reported that Ghana had officially mandated using local languages as the primary medium of instruction in all schools, replacing English, according to a report by DW.

-The directive, announced by Education Minister Haruna Iddrisu, marks a significant shift in the country’s education policy and is part of a broader initiative to reset the national education system.
+The directive, announced by Education Minister Haruna Iddrisu, marked a significant shift in the country’s education policy, with a broader goal to reset the national education system.

 Source: Legit.ng